All Episodes

 And I'll just start kind of talking and working through it.

-So it's like they take the these things that you're working out and they make it look like this is a serious statement he's making.
+So it's like they take these things that you're working out and they make it look like this is a serious statement he's making.

 But you're going to a comedy club.

-I personally love to go to comedy clubs.
+Sure, I personally love to go to comedy clubs.

 I and I like struggling comics.

-You know how they have open mic now.
+You know they have open mic nights.

-You ever see that?
+You ever see that.

-Yeah, yeah, of course.
+Yeah yeah, of course.

-Remember Tamara Holder?
+Remember Tamara Holder.

-Tamara Holder really courageously, she started doing that.
+Tamara Holder, really courageously, she started doing that.

 She was funny too.